Topics covered in this blog:

 Several non-surgical treatment options exist for removing fibroids.
 You’ll want to discuss your options with your doctor to determine your best treatment plan.

-At USA Fibroid Centers, our interventional radiologists perform UFE as an outpatient procedure.
-During this procedure, a tiny image-guided catheter is inserted into the femoral artery, and tiny sand-like particles are infused into the arteries that supply blood to the fibroid tumor, which causes them to shrink or eventually die.
+At USA Fibroid Centers, our interventional radiologists perform uterine fibroid embolization (UFE) – a nonsurgical fibroid treatment – as an outpatient procedure.
+A tiny image-guided catheter is inserted into the femoral artery during this procedure.
+Small sand-like particles are infused into the arteries that supply blood to the fibroid tumor, which causes them to shrink or eventually die.

 Medications may be prescribed for the pain of fibroids and other symptoms.
-Over-the-counter or prescription pain medications can help with cramping and other pain.
-Birth control pills or other hormonal devices can reduce heavy bleeding and regulate periods.
-This form of fibroid treatment without surgery is mainly designed to help with symptoms rather than removing the fibroids.
+Over the counter or prescription pain medications can help with cramping and cramps.
+Birth control pills or hormonal devices can reduce heavy bleeding and regulate periods.
+This fibroid treatment without surgery is mainly designed to help symptoms rather than remove fibroids.

 The Acessa procedure is a minimally invasive treatment for fibroids performed in an operating room under anesthesia.
 Two small incisions are made to allow a camera to find the fibroids.
 An Acessa handpiece is inserted into an incision that distributes heat to destroy the fibroid tissue, similar to an ablation.
 The process is repeated for each fibroid.